alxvmr/ALTMediaWriter/app/assets/UPDATING.md

-# How to update assets to match getalt
+# How to update assets

-## Copy files
+## Update urls

-Copy assets from getalt to appropriate locations in assets folder.
-The directory structure is similar to the one in getalt.
+Update URLs in "sections_urls.txt" and "images_urls.txt".
+Make sure to delete any removed urls.

-Required files: logos from "i/logos", sections file from "_data/sections" directory, images files from "_data/images" directory.
+## Update logos

-## Update assets.qrc
+Update "i/logo" folder to match the same folder from getalt.

-Add/update/remove entries in the qrc file so that all needed files are present there.
-In general, file aliases must match filenames, but logo filenames must match the "img" attribute of release in the sections files.
-This *could* be different from the filename!
+Also update logo paths in "assets.qrc".
+Add/update/remove entries in the qrc file so that all needed files are present there. "file alias" must match the "img" attribute of the release in the sections file.
+In general, that would be the same as the filename but currently there's an exception for "alt-server" having a logo named "arm" because of an error in the sections file.

 ## Troubleshooting
 Run the app.
 Check for any errors or warnings to make sure that assets are setup correctly.